Haivision/srt/docs/APISocketOptions.md

      bandwidth consumption.

 - This option is effective only on the sending side.
-It influences the decision as to whether a particular reported lost packets should be retransmitted at a certain time or not.
+It influences the decision as to whether a particular reported lost packet should be retransmitted at a certain time or not.

 - The reduced retransmission algorithm (`SRTO_RETRANSMITALGO=1`) is only operational when receiver sends